Getting from A to B

 Those of you that are into training and physical fitness know that it’s not about getting from A to B, but how you get there that matters.
 If you’re training for a 10K road race, for example, it’s one thing to train running 10K at an easy pace and another to mix it up with sprints and other speed work.

 It’s the same for robotics.
-If you want to get into drones, you can stop by RadioShack, plunk down $50, and get a pair of “combat” drones, complete with controllers.
+If you want to get into drones, you can plunk down about $50 and get a pair of “combat” drones.
 For your money, you get a few hours of play time until you crash the drones into each other or an unlucky tree.
 Not a bad thing, if your goal is to fly a quadcopter.

 However, if you want to learn robotics principles, you should at least perform a post-mortem teardown of your downed quadcopters.
 Teardowns are a great way to discover what works and what doesn’t, and what techniques are worth borrowing.
 For example, in one quadcopter I picked up as a present, one motor simply tore off from the mount and started spinning wildly, tethered by the power leads.
 Turns out that the “mount” was nothing more than a dollop of hot glue.
 Sure, it was lightweight compared with a bolted-on mount, but it was also an accident waiting to happen.

 A better way of getting from A to B — that is, to pick up robotics skills related to quadcopters — is to build your own.
 You can go all-out and create the frame with a 3D printer and get the parts from sources like SparkFun and Tower Hobbies.
 The upside of this approach is the ability to fabricate spare frame parts in an afternoon, or to create a completely new frame in a weekend.